dickermoshe/rabbit/README.md

 ## Complaints

- - Ewww, why would you want to do this?
+ - Eww, why would you want to do this?
  - Why didn't you do it this way?
  - Why didn't you use **blank** instead?
  - Why did you do it that way?
- - This isnt working, who made this garbage?
+ - This isn't working, who made this garbage?

 You may have a good point, open an [issue](https://github.com/dickermoshe/rabbit/issues) and let me know.